 This research field explores the most fundamental, microscopic laws of nature.
 These laws rest on Quantum Field Theory (the quantized version of, e.g., electromagnetism) and Einstein's General Relativity.
 On this theory foundation, the so-called "Standard Model of Particle Physics" describes, through a lagrangian of just a few lines, all that we know about the microscopic world.
 This lagrangian is coupled in a unique way to gravity as a low-energy effective (quantum) field theory.
 But many pressing questions remain unanswered: How do Dark Matter and Cosmological Inflation in the very early Universe fit into this framework?
 What sets the energy scale of the Higgs mechanism?
 How does full-fledged quantum gravity, which becomes relevant at very high energies, change the picture?
 Are there new particles accessible at the LHC, possibly explaining some of the puzzles hidden in the Standard Model lagrangian?
 We struggle with these questions using ideas from quantum field-theoretic model building to 10-dimensional Superstring Theory and its compactifications, employing analytical methods, numerical simulations and machine learning.
 We also consider ultra-light particles, like axions, and more general approaches to quantum gravity together with its possible relations to low-energy observables.

 Astroparticle Physics is a relatively new research field at the interfaces of particle physics, cosmology and astrophysics.
 Central to this field are investigations of dark matter and of neutrinos.
 Deciphering the nature of dark matter is one of the most important problems in particle physics and cosmology.
 A promising method to find dark matter is via its scattering with nuclei in direct detection experiments.
-Here the current XENONnT and the future DARWIN projects, all located in deep underground labs, are leading the world-wide effort to search for Dark Matter.
+Here the current XENONnT and the future DARWIN projects, all located in deep underground labs, are leading the world-wide effort to search for Dark Matter at masses around the weak scale.
+Searches at lighter masses are driven by new initiatives such as the DELight experiment.

 Neutrinos remain the only physics beyond the Standard Model that is testable in the lab.
 With GERDA and LEGEND searches for neutrinoless double beta decay are pursued, an observation of which would demonstrate the Majorana nature of the neutrinos, and which would test many models beyond the Standard Model.
 Coherent elastic neutrino-nucleus scattering is a process that allows one to test neutrino properties precisely in and beyond the standard paradigm.
 CONUS aims at measuring this process with reactor neutrinos.
 Searches for sterile neutrinos, which are motivated by several experimental anomalies, are performed in the STEREO project.
 Detector development and low background techniques to suppress the various sources of contamination are common for all projects.